fantaclaus/tswlib/README.md

 </ul>
 ```

-Function `tsw.html.ul()` returns an object of type `tsw.elements.el` which represents a single `UL` element.
-You can set up any attribute of this element using methods of class `tsw.elements.el` and add child elements with method `children`.
+The function `tsw.html.ul()` returns an object of type `tsw.elements.el` which represents a single `UL` element.
+You can set up any attribute of this element using methods of the class `tsw.elements.el` and add child elements with the method `children`.
 In a very simple case the child could be a string, another element or an array of them.

-When the tree of nested elements become too large you can extract some nodes into separate functions or methods of the control or even into another controls.
+When the tree of nested elements become too large you can extract some nodes into separate functions or methods of the control or even into another control.
 This way you can achieve modularity and re-usability of the code blocks.
-Also you can build your own collection of custom elements to simplify coding and increase the  readability of the code.
+Also you can build your own collection of custom elements to simplify the coding and increase the  readability of the code.

-If you use Bootstrap framework you can create a function which returns an element with correct `class` attribute or even complete Bootstrap block of HTML elements.
+If you use Bootstrap framework you can create a function which returns an element with the correct `class` attribute or even a complete Bootstrap block of HTML elements.
 For example:

 ```typescript
 function btnToolbar(): tsw.elements.el